How to Create & Use a Style Sheet for Grant Writing

 • Add style preferences for referencing social media and Web-based content

 If your employer does not have a style sheet for you to work from, you may find it works best to create a new style sheet for each grant opportunity instead of relying on a version created for an earlier proposal.
-Creating a new style sheet for each proposal will prompt you to look closely at the funder-specific application guidelines and any abbreviations or acronyms unique to the given project’s activities or location.
+Creating a new style sheet for each proposal will prompt you to review the application guidelines and any abbreviations or acronyms specific to the project’s activities or location.

-In addition to the covering style and punctuation preferences, the style sheet can also be a place to add reminders of common grammar or spelling mistakes.
+In addition to covering style and punctuation preferences, the style sheet can also serve as a place to add reminders of common grammar and spelling mistakes.

 Examples of common grammar mistakes include: